Tolkien's frame stories: Ælfwine

 In The Book of Lost Tales, begun early in Tolkien's writing career, the character who becomes Ælfwine the mariner is named Ottor Wǽfre (called Eriol by the Elves), and his tale serves as frame story for the tales of the Elves.
 He sets out from what is today Heligoland on a voyage with a small crew, but is the lone survivor after his ship crashes upon the rocks near an island.
 The island is inhabited by an old man who gives him directions to Eressëa.
 After he finds the island, the Elves host him in the Cottage of Lost Play and narrate their tales to him.
 He afterwards learns from them that the old man he met was actually "Ylmir".
 He is taught most of the tales by the old Elf Rúmil, Eressëa's lore master.

 In these early versions, Tol Eressea is seen as the island of Britain.
 He earned the name Ælfwine from the Elves; his first wife, Cwén, was the mother of Hengest and Horsa; his second wife, Naimi, bore him a third son, Heorrenda, a great poet of half-Elven descent, who in the fiction would go on to write the Old English epic poem Beowulf.
 This weaves together a mythology for England, connecting England's geography, poetry and mythology with the Legendarium as a plausibly reconstructed (though probably untrue) prehistory.

 The Book of Lost Tales

-The first title for The Book of Lost Tales framed the stories as a transmitted collection:
+The first title for The Book of Lost Tales, begun in 1917, framed its stories as a transmitted collection:

 In the fiction, a series of named Elves told the "lost tales" to Eriol/Ælfwine.
 He transmitted them via Heorrenda's written book.
 As edited by Christopher Tolkien, the 1983 Book of Lost Tales, Volume 1 is inscribed: